Consulate General of Nigeria, Frankfurt

 The Consulate General of Nigeria, Frankfurt is a Nigerian diplomatic mission in Germany established in 2013.
 It is the first and only Nigerian Consulate Office in Europe.
-It is located at Weissfrauenstrasse 12, D-60311, Frankfurt am Main, with jurisdiction comprising five states in the South of Germany.
-The consulate is currently headed by Ambassador Wahab Adekola Akande who is the Consul General.
+It is located at Weissfrauenstrasse 12, D-60311, Frankfurt, with jurisdiction comprising five states in the South of Germany.
+The consulate is currently headed by Ambassador Yakubu Dadu who is the Consul General.

-Brief History

-The Consulate General of Nigeria in Frankfurt was created in 2013.
-It is one of the 13 Consulates General and Consulates of Nigeria worldwide.
-The consulate was established to promote bilateral relations and cater to the Nigerian residents in some states in the Southern region of Germany through consular services.
-It also facilitates trade and fosters the good bilateral relationship between Nigeria and Germany.
-It provides various services which include passport services (including Tourist, Business, Temporary permit, Diplomatic/Official and Transit Visa), travel visas and attestation and legalization of documents of individuals and companies.
-It also provides assistance with bureaucratic issues to both Nigerians travelling or living in Germany and to German citizens who wish to travel to or trade with Nigeria.

 Nigerians in Frankfurt and environs

 Nigerians are the largest sub-Saharan African group in Germany.
 According to a March 2017 data report from the Federal Bureau of Statistics, more than 56,000 Nigerians lived in Germany.
 However, it is generally assumed that there are more than 60,000 Nigerians in Germany.
 A large community of them are within the consular jurisdiction, which necessitated the opening of the Consulate General in Frankfurt.

 Historically, the first Nigerians in Germany arrived on study visas - with scholarships from the German government in support of Nigeria's post-independence development efforts.
 The outbreak of the Nigerian Civil War subsequently witnessed some Nigerians seeking asylum in Germany.
 At the end of the war, migration for scholarship continued.
 German companies with projects in Nigeria also brought in some Nigerian for training in Germany in fulfilment of contract terms for technical knowledge transfer for such projects.

 A large number of Nigerians in Germany are professionals: doctors, engineers, IT specialists, academics, entrepreneurs, students, etc. There are also normal workers in different sectors of the German economy.
 A lot of them live in the country on temporary residence status.

 Most Nigerians reside in major cities and are easily reachable through places of worship, cultural/tribal associations and social groupings.
 Many are also organized in professional groups like Nigerian Scholars in Germany, Nigerian Medical Association, etc. There are umbrella associations like the Nigerians in Diaspora Organization in Germany and the Nigerian Community in Germany, which was formed in 1990 and incorporated in Bonn (1992).
 Both organizations have branches in Frankfurt.